AxeWP/wp-graphql-headless-login/docs/recipes/server-side-auth-next-api-routes.md

 On your Logout API route (e.g. `/pages/api/logout.js` ), you can clear the session data.

 Since we're using `iron-session`, we can just call `req.session.destroy()`.
-If you are useing a different session management library or your own secure cookie implementation, you'll need to use that library's API to clear the session data.
+If you are using a different session management library or your own secure cookie implementation, you'll need to use that library's API to clear the session data.

 ```js